Williams Syndrome Wednesday: Advice for new members of the Special Needs Moms Club

 There’s going to be a time when you realize your path is never going to be the same as their path.

 This is going to make you feel lots of things.
 Jealous.
 Angry.
 Resentful.
 It might make you feel bad that you feel all these FEELINGS and none of them are good.
 It is going to makes your paths feel even further apart.
 Take a few minutes to look around and find the things that are the same on your path and reach out.
 (I know, you’re thinking “why should I reach out, I’m the one going through the hard time.”)
 Reach about because it’s boot season and you need a new pair.
-Reach out because your favourite coffee is back for the season and you have to have one.
-Reach out because when you do, you remember that your life has many paths, and your child is just one of them.
+Then reach out because your favourite coffee is back for the season and you have to have one.
+No really, reach out!
+Because when you do, you remember that your life has many paths, and your child is just one of them.
 You’re still in there.

 There’s going to be a time when all those early intervention appointments that kept you busy come to an end.